6 Best Places to Live In Charleston

-The island is one of the best places to live in Charleston, SC for beach lovers as it is contiguous to Wadmalaw, Kiawah and Seabrook Islands.
+Johns Island is one of the best places to live in Charleston, SC for beach lovers as it is contiguous to Wadmalaw, Kiawah, and Seabrook Islands.
 Each island offers different views and additional recreation spots for the locals.

 About a third of the island extends within the boundaries of the City of Charleston.
 This section is currently undergoing high-density development that incorporates the beauty of the island’s natural setting with modern architecture.
 The island also boasts of close proximity to scenic beaches and world-class golf courses.
 Some of the area’s major thoroughfares can easily be accessed along its main roads.

 Experience the beach life daily in one of the best places to live in Charleston, SC.
-Matt O’Neill real estate agents are local experts in John’s Island real estate.
-Contact us now to find your new home in John’s Island that fits your needs.
-Take a look at our current listings at John’s Island here.
+Matt O’Neill real estate agents are local experts in Johns Island real estate.
+Contact us now to find your new home in Johns Island that fits your needs.
+Take a look at our current home listings in Johns Island here.

-This natural attraction is named after Justus Angel, nineteenth century owner of the land on which the gigantic tree stands.
-As of this writing, access to the Angel Oak Tree Park is free.
+This natural attraction is named after Justus Angel, the nineteenth-century owner of the land on which the gigantic tree stands.
+As of this writing, access to Angel Oak Tree Park is free.
 The park also has a gift and souvenir shop.

-The Gullah-Geechee Corridor is a heritage site which was established to preserve the culture of Gullah-Geechee tribe.
-Gulla-Geeche has played an important role in farming and in the production of agricultural products during the post civil war era.
+The Gullah-Geechee Corridor is a heritage site that was established to preserve the culture of the Gullah-Geechee tribe.
+Gulla-Geeche has played an important role in farming and in the production of agricultural products during the post-civil war era.

 The public schools serving the town of John’s Island are being managed by the Charleston County School District under District 9.

 Excavations on Daniel Island revealed hunting tools that were dated to have been used as far back as 2500 B.C.
 Native Americans were the first known inhabitants of Daniel Island.
-Archeologist Brent Livingston performed further excavation on the island and had unearthed glass beads that were used during the Spanish galleon trade era (1500’s - 1600’s).
+Archeologist Brent Livingston performed further excavation on the island and unearthed glass beads that were used during the Spanish galleon trade era (1500s - 1600s).

 The timber used in almost all structures in Charleston during this time came from Daniel Island.
 Pine and oak trees from Daniel Island were used in building ships and were sold as firewood.
 Brick-making became a thriving industry on Daniel Island by the early 1800’s.
 The clay from the Wando basin was used to manufacture the bricks.